marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 Just as before, we are encountering the rather peculiar way of **ggplot2** to adjust certain default settings to suit our needs (likes).
 If we wanted to show percentages instead of counts for the histograms, we again need to use the strange ```..something..``` syntax.

-Another thing I want to highlight in the following code chunk is the way to achieve binary conditioning in **ggplot2**.
+Another thing that we want to highlight in the following code chunk is the way to achieve binary conditioning in **ggplot2**.
 This can be achieved through

 ```
 facet_grid(g ~ f)